wicked-rainman/SolarClock/README.md

 - As already highlighted, the apeture box face must be pointing towards true north.
 When the front button on the M5Stick is pressed, degree position zero is assumed.
 The rotate to the 50 degrees start point (after a short pause) is then initiated.
 After that, the "1 degree at a time" step scan for the brightest bearing takes place.

 - At some stage, it could be that the HM1750 sensor will need to be vertically rotated from 10 to 65 degrees during the scan.
 Doing this might provide better resolution as to where the sun really is - I'll only know after doing some tests.
-- Now I just need to wait for a sunny day to see if any of this can be made to work.
+- Now I just need to decide if I'm going to include a compass in the build and wait for a sunny day to see if this works.
 That could be quite a while.
 - [Tinkercad](https://www.tinkercad.com/things/aQJdY34zP4q) files available here if you want to modify the design